-I am horrified and outraged by the murder of George Floyd by Minneapolis police officers last night.
-Police violence is a plague in our country and in Minnesota, and the damage it has caused in the black community is sickening.
+I’m horrified and outraged by the murder of George Floyd by Minneapolis police officers last night.
+Police violence is a plague in our country and in Minnesota, and the damage it has caused in the Black community is sickening.
 Black lives matter.

 It is beyond time to make needed policy changes, especially regarding police hiring, training, and accountability to the communities they are paid by taxpayers to serve.
 Some police departments have taken some positive steps toward eradicating brutality and discrimination from their ranks, but it’s clear that we must act from the outside if we want concrete, systemic change in policing in Minnesota.